drewjtaylor/drews-node-project/README.md

 }
 ```

-**Before proceeding, it may be helpful to make a note of the _id provided.**
+**Before proceeding, make a note of the _id provided and note that it is not an admin.**

-Now to create a (soon to be) admin (noting that the email and username MUST both be different.):
+Now we need to create a (soon to be) admin (noting that the email and username MUST both be different.)
+Send another POST request with the following:

 ```
 {